nvmwill/nexmo-developer/_documentation/en/video/guides/insights-api.md

 **Note:** Please click [here](#data-retention-and-latency) for information on data retention and latency.

 The Insights Dashboard widget provides data at the project level.
-You can navigate to it by logging into your [Vonage Video API account](https://tokbox.com/account) and selecting an Vonage Video project.
+You can navigate to it by logging into your [Vonage Video API account](https://tokbox.com/account) and selecting a Vonage Video project.
 It contains three tabs: Usage, Quality, and Errors, as well as filters for date range, location, and endpoints.

 The Usage tab shows different types of minutes that the project generated.
 You can see a map of where minutes were generated and stack multiple filters as you please.